yh382/F1-Tenth-Duke/configuring_nx.rst

-2. Run Jetson NX from SSD
+2. Set the SSD as the boot disk
 ---------------------------
-We equip the Jetson NX with an NVMe SSD and will now configure the device to use the SSD as the primary storage by redirecting the root file system to it.

-Please follow this tutorial `here <https://www.jetsonhacks.com/2020/05/29/jetson-xavier-nx-run-from-ssd/>`_ that has both video and commands integrated to enable your Jetson NX to run from the SSD
+With the Jetson NX powered off, install the SSD and power it on.
+Open Disks, format the disk management tool, and create ext4 partitions.

+Use command to gitclone git clone https://github.com/jetsonhacks/rootOnNVMe

+Go to the rootOnNVMe folder and run sh copy-rootfs-ssd.sh to copy the system files to the ssd, then run sh setup-service.sh to set the system to boot from the SSD.

+Restart Jetson NX and view Disks.
+If Flilesystem Root is mounted to an SSD, the system has been started on the SSD.

 3. Configuring WiFi and SSH (Skip this step for temporarily using)
 -------------------------------